 The adult or child has their clothes removed; it was the clothes that covered Adam and Eve's original sin.
-The adult goes into the church office to undress and put on their white robe and slippers.
-Then the priest and Godparent rub the child with sacred oil so that he, like a wrestler, may slip through the evil one's grip (fight the powers of evil in the world with Christ's help).
+The adult goes into the church office or the toilets in the church hall to undress and put on their T-shirt, boxer shorts, white robe and slippers.
+The adults (18 years old and above) are baptised in the church hall where the adult baptistry is.
+Then the priest and Godparent rub the child/person with sacred oil so that he, like a wrestler, may slip through the evil one's grip (fight the powers of evil in the world with Christ's help).

-Finally the person is baptised three times in the name of the Father, the Son and the Holy Spirit.
+Finally, the person is baptised three times in the name of the Father, the Son and the Holy Spirit.
 The immersion in water symbolises death to sin or burial with Christ in His Tomb.
 The lifting out of the water symbolises the Resurrection with Christ.
 Here the person encounters Christ and is "grafted" onto the risen Lord to become an adopted son of God.